 A rule-based engine running on the endpoint and delivered with a set of curated rules will continuously monitor the endpoint looking for suspicious behavior.
 When detected the solution can take customized response actions in real-time with no intervention from the security team.

 No business, no matter what security controls are in place, can guarantee that an attack will never be successful.
 This means you must be prepared to respond if an attack is detected.
 By working with AI-based endpoint security solutions imagine this: when an attack is identified, with just a few clicks, you can quarantine files, disabling their ability to be used anywhere in your environment.

 You can also configure the solution to automatically respond to detected threats, significantly reducing dwell time and your attack surface.
-True endpoint security does not derive from prevention or detection.
-To face the constant and variable attacks presented by the modern threat landscape, organizations must have both capabilities in place and deeply integrated to keep pace with attackers.
+True endpoint security does not derive from prevention or advanced threat detection alone.
+To face the constant and variable attacks presented by the modern threat landscape, organizations must have both capabilities in place and be deeply integrated to keep pace with attackers.

 As remote working is increasing rapidly, hackers have numerous opportunities to attack their victims to steal their essential data from the loopholes that exist in network security.
 With the increase of endpoints like laptops, smartphones, tablets, and other mobile devices, the risk of losing data is also increasing day by day.

 Hackers are always coming up with new ways to gain access to web networks to steal priceless information or manipulate employees into giving out perceptive data.
 To get rid of all these stumbling enigmas and to keep secure sensitive data of your organization, it’s essential to protect any endpoints that are connected to your corporate networks.